 The secretariat informs the Committee when it has requested information about possible non-compliance from a Party in the context of a referral under the compliance mechanism.

-Any Party which is the subject of a referral by the secretariat is notified of any meeting of the Committee at which the matter will be discussed and of its right to be represented at such meetings in accordance with paragraph 32 of the annex to decision I/7.
-Where the Committee considers it important that a repre sentative of the Party which is the subject of the referral participate in one of its meetings, it explicitly invites it, stressing the importance of the participation of the representative.
+Any Party which is the subject of a referral by the secretariat is notified of any meeting of the Committee at which the matter will be discussed and of its right to be represented at such meetings in accordance with paragraph

+32 of the annex to decision I/7.
 Subject to financial resources, financial support will be provided where needed to assist eligible government representatives from the Parties concerned to participate.

 Processing communications from the public